vh3/tclSenseHat/README.md

 # tclSenseHat
 A tcl library (as of this writing, mostly a collection of scripts and procedures) for interacting with the Raspberry Pi SenseHat
 See https://www.raspberrypi.org/products/sense-hat/
-FOr more information about tcl, see http://www.tcl.tk/
+For more information about tcl, see http://www.tcl.tk/

 1. LED Matrix display - the SenseHat has an 8X8 matrix led display.
 This respository includes scripts and procedures that display scrolling text of various kinds, and